 Cannabis oil: Everything you need to know

-Because cannabis oil is still very illegal in South Africa, there are a lot of unanswered questions around the oil and other cannabis derivative products.
-How absurd it is to lock people up in jail for the use of cannabis is slowly but surely becoming the global consensus, but for now it is of the utmost importance that you know the facts about not just cannabis oil but also the other cannabis products that soon might be available at a store near you.
+Because cannabis oil is still very illegal in South Africa, there are a lot of unanswered questions about the oil and other cannabis derivative products.
+How absurd it is to lock people up in jail for the use of cannabis is slowly but surely becoming the global consensus, but for now, it is of the utmost importance that you know the facts about not just cannabis oil but also the other cannabis products that soon might be available at a store near you.

 What is cannabis oil?

 Shatter, wax, honeycomb, oil, crumble, sap, budder, pull-and-snap, cannabis oil (or even commonly dagga-olie) are all names that have been given to cannabis extracts.
-In South Africa most people use the term cannabis oil.
+In South Africa, most people use the term cannabis oil.
 All these different names might give you the impression that there are major differences between the crumbly waxes and the syrupy oils, but the differences are much more superficial than you might think.

 Technically cannabis oil is any cannabis extract that contains the THC or CDB cannabinoids.
 There are various ways to get the extracts from the plant, but butane extraction is by far the most commonly used process to produce cannabis oil.

 Thus cannabis oil is an extract that contains cannabinoids (for example THC and CBD) from the plant material of the cannabis plant by exposing the plant material to a solvent like butane.
-The butane containing the dissolved cannabinoids is slowly heated so that the butane evaporates and only the cannabinoid rich extract remains.
-Basically cannabis oil has all the yummy goodness of the cannabinoids, that you can then ingest without heating or burning the plant materials.
+The butane containing the dissolved cannabinoids is slowly heated so that the butane evaporates and only the cannabinoid-rich extract remains.
+Basically, cannabis oil has all the yummy goodness of the cannabinoids, that you can then ingest without heating or burning the plant materials.